Rejection stings, and this article will teach you ways to not be affected by it.

 RSD is linked to social insecurity.

-If you find yourself overly sensitive to rejection, there are techniques to help manage this sensitivity.
+If you find yourself overly sensitive to rejection, there are techniques to help you manage it.

 Example: I started practicing mindfulness meditation, which helped me stay present and reduce my anxiety about potential rejections.